-MUTUAL AGREEMENT PROCEDURE
+ARTICLE 16 OF THE MLI - MUTUAL AGREEMENT PROCEDURE

-1. Where a person considers that the actions of one or both of the Contracting States result or will result for him in taxation not in accordance with this Convention, he may, irrespective of the remedies provided by the domestic law of those States, present his case to the competent authority of the Contracting State of which he is a resident or, if his case comes under paragraph 1 of Article 25, to that of the Contracting State of which he is a national.
+Where a person considers that the actions of one or both of the Contracting States result or will result for that person in taxation not in accordance with the provisions of this Convention, that person may, irrespective of the remedies provided by the domestic law of those Contracting States, present the case to the competent authority of either Contracting State.

 The case must be presented within three years from the first notification of the action resulting in taxation not in accordance with the provisions of the Convention.